 Moreover, you can also stop tracking your project.
 All you have to do is remove the git directory just like you remove any other directory:

 This way, you are no longer tracking this project.

 Second scenario – A project that exists remotely

-Now, let’s see a scenario where we want to track an existing remote project.
+Next, in the Git practical guide, we want to track an existing remote project.

-Let’s say your company has a remote repository and you want to clone that remote repository and begin developing on top of it.
+Let’s say your company has a remote repository, and you want to clone that remote repository and begin developing on top of it.
 The syntax for cloning the repository is:

 git clone URL